 HISTORY OF THE WILD HORSES OF MISSOURI

-During the 1980s the National Park Service announced a plan to remove the wild horses, and people were outraged.
+During the 1980s, the National Park Service announced a plan to remove the wild horses, and people were outraged.

-In 1993 the U.S. Supreme Court denied a final appeal to protect the horses and gave the National Park Service the right to remove the horses from federal land at their discretion.
+In 1993 the U.S. Supreme Court denied a final appeal to protect the horses and gave the National Park Service the right to remove the horses from federal land.

-The national park service started the process of removing the wild horses in a way that was profoundly upsetting to local residents and horse lovers around the country.
-The people of Shannon County and horse lovers around the country rallied together and the Wild Horse League of Missouri was formed.
+The national park service started removing the wild horses in a profoundly upsetting way to residents and horse lovers around the country.
+The people of Shannon County and horse lovers around the country rallied together, and the Wild Horse League of Missouri was formed.

-Luckily, by 1996 the Wild Horse League of Missouri, which formed in 1992 to save the wild horses, received help from the people of Shannon County, Congressman Bill Emerson, and Senators Kit Bond and John Ashcroft.
+Luckily, by 1996 the Wild Horse League of Missouri, which formed in 1992 to save the wild horses, received help from the people of Shannon County, Congressman Bill Emerson, Senators Kit Bond, and John Ashcroft.

 Their tireless efforts paid off, and President Clinton signed a bill into law on October 3, 1996, to make the wild horses of Shannon County a permanent part of the Ozark National Scenic Riverways.

-The Missouri Wild Horse League works with the National Park Service to capture some of the horses when the herd exceeds 50.
+The Missouri Wild Horse League works with the National Park Service to capture some horses when the herd exceeds 50.
 The captured horses are taken into care and evaluated before being adopted by loving families for permanent homes.

 It is important to remember that these horses are wild.
-When looking for them, be sure not to approach them or attempt to feed them.
-It is essential to keep these animals wild and free, and for you to be safe.
-The horses are big, strong, and unpredictable and for your own safety as well as theirs, keep a safe distance of 100 yards or more between you and the horses.
+When looking for them, be sure not to approach them or feed them.
+It is essential to keep these animals wild and free and for you to be safe.
+The horses are big, strong, and unpredictable and for your safety, keep a safe distance of 100 yards or more between you and the horses.

 The Wild Horses of Missouri are generally organized into 4 herds and 5 bands to include: Shawnee Creek, Broadfoot, Round Spring, and Rocky Creek.
 You can click on each of the herd names and review the latest information about each herd.
 If you would like to get more information on where to find the Wild Horses of Missouri, review my detailed online guide for the latest information.